-You can reload all the data from the external data sources by using the \widehat{C} button in the Data manager footer.
+You can reload all the data from the external data sources by using the $\subset$ button in the Data manager footer.

-The \overrightarrow{C} button reloads all the data for the selected table.
+The $\overline{C}$ button reloads all the data for the selected table.
 It does not reload all the data for all the tables in the app.

 If the data in Data manager is out of sync with the app data, the Load data button is green.
-In the Associations view, all new or updated tables are indicated with , and deleted tables are a lighter color of gray.
+In the Associations view, all new or updated tables are indicated with \, and deleted tables are a lighter color of gray.
 In the Tables view, all new, updated, or deleted tables are highlighted in blue and display an icon that shows the status of the table:

-- Tables marked with Pending delete will be deleted. - Tables marked with Pending update will be updated with fields that have been added, renamed, or removed, or the table will be renamed. - Tables marked with Pending add ✓ will be added.
+- Tables marked with Pending delete $\hat{\mathbb{H}}$ will be deleted. - Tables marked with Pending update $\bigcirc$ will be updated with fields that have been added, renamed, or removed, or the table will be renamed.

-• Click Load data to load the changes in the app.
+Click Load data to load the changes in the app.